 The mushrooms also contain smaller amounts of other nutrients, including vitamin D and selenium.

-Oyster mushrooms are a good source of fiber, plant-based protein, and a variety of vitamins and minerals.
+Oyster mushrooms are a good source of fiber, protein, and a variety of vitamins and minerals.

 For example, seven phenolic compounds have been detected in P. ostreatus extracts, including gallic acid, chlorogenic acid, and naringenin — all of which act as antioxidants in your body (